vicharak-in/shrike/test/multi_hardware_test/README.md

 sudo ./multi_shrike_test.sh
 ```

-6. Connect the Boards One after another and you are good to Go
+6. Connect all the boards at the same time, and you're ready to go.